dfinity/ICRC-1/README.md

 If the `fee` argument does not agree with the ledger fee, the ledger MUST return `variant { BadFee = record { expected_fee = ... } }` error.

 The `memo` parameter is an arbitrary blob has no meaning to the ledger.
-The ledger MUST allow memos of at least 32 bytes in length.
+The ledger SHOULD allow memos of at least 32 bytes in length.
-The ledger MAY use the `memo` argument for transaction deduplication.
+The ledger SHOULD use the `memo` argument for [transaction deduplication](#transaction_deduplication).

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger MAY reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld = record { allowed_window_nanos = ... } }` and `variant { CreatedInFuture }` errors correspondingly.